overholser/overholser.net/content/reunions.md

 the second OFA Bulletin of the year, which is distributed in July (also identified as the Summer issue).

-If you are not receiving the bulletin, visit the [OFA Bulletin page](/bulletins/) and look for the latest Summer edition of the Bulletin.
+If you are not receiving the bulletin, visit the [OFA Bulletins page](/bulletins/) and look for the latest Summer edition of the Bulletin.
 Meanwhile, we invite you to join us in any year for our Reunion.
 We will have food and space for one and all!

 Past Reunions: